-Kelly and Josh sit on the front porch.
-They talk about their mistakes and about what they need to do next.
-There is hope for this troubled couple.
+Kelly and Josh eventually talk about their mistakes and about what they need to do next.
+Is there hope for this troubled couple?

 Jonny Weston was excellent as a teenager full of hormonal longings and resentment over his injuries and physical limitations.
 Juliette Lewis, as I mentioned already, did a great job with this part.
 She proved she can carry a film on her own.